i2y/romancy/website/content/docs/getting-started/quick-start.md

 // - Deterministic replay
 ```

-**Important**: For distributed execution (multiple worker pods/containers), you **must** use PostgreSQL.
+**Important**: For distributed execution (multiple worker pods/containers), you **must** use PostgreSQL or MySQL 8.0+.
 SQLite's single-writer limitation makes it unsuitable for multi-pod deployments.

 **When a crash occurs:**